 BA Concordia, MA Lakehead, PhD Windsor - Professor

-B.Sc., MBA British Columbia, PhD Waterloo, CPA, CA - Assistant Professor
+B.Sc., MBA British Columbia, PhD Waterloo, CPA, CA - Associate Professor

 B.Sc.
 Moratuwa (Sri Lanka), PhD Western Sydney (Australia), CPA, CMA - Associate Professor

 BA McMaster, MIR Toronto, PhD York - Associate Professor

 BPA Windsor, MA, PhD Ottawa - Professor and Associate Dean (Research and Graduate Studies), Gordon S. Lang School of Business and Economics

 B.Comm.
 MBA McMaster, PhD Toronto - Professor and Associate Dean (Academic), Gordon S. Lang School of Business and Economics

 B.Sc.
 Waterloo, MBA Ottawa, PhD Carleton - Dean, Maine School of Business, University of Maine

 M.Sc.
 Utrecht, MBA Derby, PhD Ramon LLULL, CPA, CMA - Associate Professor and Chair